tastybug/zettelkasten/catalog/gcp/gcp-hybrid-networks-and-peering.md

 * traffic counts as egress, but at a "reduced" rate
 * routes to the on-premise network do not appear in any VPC network

-## Carrier Peering (Layer 3)
+## Carrier Peering (Layer 3): connect to Google Workspace & Google APIs

-Again, this is primarily for customers needing access to Google Workspace (use Partner Interconnect instead otherwise).
+If you're too far away from a Google POP, use Carrier Peering.
 Carrier Peering exists outside of GCP, so traffic is counted as egress when leaving GCP.

 Properties:
 * throughput depends on the service provider
 * traffic counts as egress, but at a "reduced" rate
 * routes to the on-premise network do not appear in any VPC network

-## Cloud VPN (Layer 3)
+## Cloud VPN (Layer 3): Connect to GCP

 This provides network connectivity between:
 * GCP and an on-premise network